jayateertha043/Decentralized-Medical-Records/README.md

 >Visit : https://blockchain-dmr.netlify.app/ for testing live.</br>
 >Visit : https://rinkeby.etherscan.io/address/0x33febb8f192941a87d87ef70cc5f4427c44bf29e for Smart Contract Address.

+>Note: The below private key and public key is public ,don't store any real ETH in the wallet.I am not responsible for your losses.

+>For trying Admin login import below private key into your metamask wallet and login using that account.
+>Admin Account Ethereum wallet Private Key: 0000000000000000000000000000000000000000000000000000000000000002
+>Admin Account Ethereum wallet Public Key: 0x2B5AD5c4795c026514f8317c7a215E218DcCD6cF

+>For Hospital login ,login using admin account, add hospital address then login using hospital wallet address.

 ## REQUIREMENTS AND INSTALLATION

 You need to have npm installed in your system. <br />